-- 1 Click on the Track menu in Pro Tools and select New. - 2 In the New Tracks dialog, create one stereo audio track. - 3 Assign the input on the stereo track you've created to Interface > Eleven Rig L/R. - 4 Record-enable the track. - 5 Select a Rig in the Eleven Rack Control window, and tweak its settings, if necessary. - 6 Press Record, then Play, in the Pro Tools transport. - 7 Record your guitar part.
+- 1 Click on the Track menu in Pro Tools and select New - 2 In the New Tracks dialog, create one stereo audio track. - 3 Using the Input Selector, assign the input on the stereo track you've created to Interface > Eleven Rig L/R. - 4 Record-enable the track. - 5 Select a Rig in the Eleven Rack Control window, and tweak its settings, if necessary. - 6 Press Record, then Play, in the Pro Tools transport. - 7 Record your guitar part.